RemyMess/auto-sig-encoder/README.md

 Third, (write later).................... more elaborated variante: variational auto sig encoder (VASE)

+# How to use the repo:
+1. Run /auto-sig-encoder/build/build.sh to update the repo, install the modules and set the environment.
+2. Run the experiment you want in /auto-sig-encoder/run_files.

-# Technical informations:
+# Technical informations and code architecture:
 - Exclusively using Python 3.6.
+- Repo. structured into 4 folders ("src" for the back-end computations, "data_set" for the data preparation, "build" for the building of the dependance and "run_files" to run the experiments)
-- The .env environment lives in the base folder; all dependencies are set in /auto-sig-encoder/build/requirements.txt
+- The .env environment lives in the base folder /auto-sig-encoder/; all the used modules are set in /auto-sig-encoder/build/requirements.txt
 - To build/update the environment as well as update the repo, run /auto-sig-encoder/build/build.sh
 - The running of the experiment is done via the scripts in /auto-sig-encoder/run_files